CatLabInteractive/charon/docs/intro.md

 # What is Charon?

-Charon is an open source php library that uses resource definitions (recipes) to transform entities to resources and exposes those through a customizable RESTfull API.
+Charon is an open source php library that uses resource definitions (recipes) to transform entities to resources and exposes those through a customizable RESTful API.

 Very basic example of what Charon can do: